-April 2024 Title IX regulations contemplate that certain information will generally be treated as confidential except as qualified by statements in those regulations.
+Title IX regulations contemplate that certain information will generally be treated as confidential except as qualified by statements in those regulations.
 For example, the regulations provide that colleges must maintain as confidential any supportive measure provided to complainant or respondent to the extent that maintaining such confidentiality would not impair the ability of the institutions to provide the supportive measures.
-The regulations also provide that colleges must keep confidential the identity of any individual who has made a report or complaint of sex discrimination, sex-based harassment, or sexual misconduct including any individual who has made a report or filed a formal complaint, any individual who has reported to be the perpetrator, and any witness except as may be permitted by the Family Educational Rights and Privacy Act (FERPA) 20 U.S.C.
+The regulations also provide that colleges must keep confidential the identity of any individual who has made a report or complaint of discrimination, sexual harassment, sexual misconduct, and retaliation including any individual who has made a report or filed a formal complaint, any individual who has reported to be the perpetrator, and any witness except as may be permitted by the Family Educational Rights and Privacy Act

+(FERPA) 20 U.S.C.
 1232g, or FERPA regulations 34 CFR part 99, or required by law, or to carry out the purposes of Title IX regulations including conducting any investigation, hearing or judicial proceeding arising under those regulations.